YoyoBL/Atsmai/README.md

 ## Instructions

 1. rename the `.env.example` file to `.env`, then fill in the required variables.
+2. Run `npm run seed` to seed initial data.
-2. Run `npm run build`.
+3. Run `npm run build`.
-3. Run `npm run start`.
+4. Run `npm run start`.
-4. Navigate to localhost
+5. Navigate to localhost

 ## Key Features